Polynesian Mythology (book): The Legend of Kae’s Theft of the Whale

 Tinirau brings the magician Kae to his village to perform enchantments for his newborn son Tūhuruhuru.
-Kae arranges to be taken home on Tinirau's pet whale Tutunui, and once he reaches his village, he kills Tutunui and his village butcher and eat it.
+Kae arranges to be taken home on Tinirau's pet whale Tutunui, and once he reaches his village, he kills Tutunui.
+Afterwards, he and his village butcher and eat the whale.
 Tinirau and his wife smell the cooking whale over the sea and know what has happened, and while they want revenge, they know that a group of warriors arriving at Kae's village will be seen as a threat.
 Instead, a canoe of forty women go to Kae's village so as not to arouse suspicion.
 They have been told that they will recognise Kae by his overlapping teeth, so when they arrive they perform tricks to get everybody to laugh.
 Once they have found Kae, they perform enchantments to make everybody in Kae's village to sleep, and then they take Kae back to Tinirau, where he is slain.